TomShacham/http4r/README.md

     - read and write to database
 ---
 - core api
-  - support trailers
-    - if at the end of the buffer but we need to read again to get trailers
-    - test works when using a BodyStream of chunks
-    - support streaming onto next server in chunks
-    - and: client send chunks from a stream (not read_to_end)
   - if version is known to be 1.0 then do not send chunked message
+    - stream into memory and forward as content-length
-  - client to use Host header eg Dans
+  - client to use Host header eg Dan's
   - support compression
   - set a body length limit
   - multipart form data